victoryforphil/de-xmas-ardunio/README.md

-# Digital Electronica XMas Projet - Arudino
+# Digital Electronica XMas Project - Arudino

 ## What is the project
 As a semester 1 final for Digital Electronics (DE), the class is making a countdown tower.
 This will consist of a larger tower with a coundown clock located at the top (LCD driven via I2C controller) and adressable LED strips.